ErdalNayir/Ruler-of-Sea/README.md

 # Ruler-of-Sea
-Javascript Game that I have made for web based development lesson
+Javascript Game that I have made for "Web Based Development" lesson